appveyor/website/NJekyll/site/docs/how-to/git-push.md

 > `.git-credentials` is very "sensitive" to a new line that must be `\n`.
 If you try appending a line with something more "natural" like `echo https://%access_token%:x-oauth-basic@github.com>> %USERPROFILE%\.git-credentials` it won't work because `\r\n` will be used.

+## Updating remote

+If you are pushing to the same *private* repository the build was cloned from you should probably update its remote or add a new one using HTTPS protocol.

 ## Conclusion